PlanktonAnalytics/PlanktonClassification/README.md

 B) Using OpenVino just to load an optimised model and run inferences on data, using DNN_PreSort.py.
    See https://pypi.org/project/openvino/

-For (A) you need to install the Torch libraries
+For (A) you need to install the Torch libraries and OpenVino

 pip install torch

 pip install torchvision

+pip install openvino

 For (B) you only need to install OpenVino inference engine